justinpeake/MANTIS/README.md

 # M.A.N.T.I.S.
-Mutually Adaptive Neuro-Tonal Interface System
+# Mutually Adaptive Neuro-Tonal Interface System

-2015-18 _ Author: Justin Peake
+Justin Peake - 2015-2018

 Mantis is an application which takes input from a person's heart rate and breath velocity to create an immersive sonic experience.